 The cool down/stretch is a little over a minute in length.
 It wouldn’t hurt to do a few additional upper body stretches after the workout ends.

 P90X3 Incinerator is a great upper body strength-training program in well under an hour.
 Pair it with a short run and a core workout and you’ve covered it all.
 P90X3 is worth the investment.

-You can find P90X3 Incinerator in the family of P90X3 videos by Beachbody and in the Member Library of a Beachbody on Demand subscription.
+You can find P90X3 Incinerator in the family of P90X3 videos by Beachbody and in the library of workouts with a Beachbody on Demand membership.

 Use the comment section to tell me what YOU think about P90X3 Incinerator!